morerokk/NoeNoeShaderEdits/NoeNoe Shaders/readme_rokk.txt

 - Every shader now has a sidedness selection (front sided, back sided, double-sided)
 - Renamed Opaque to Cutout to be more compatible with the shader fallback system
 - Added "Vertex Offset" shader under Overlay/Misc.
 This shader features properties like Position, Rotation and Scale within the shader.
 Can be animated.
 Great for niche uses that would otherwise break the IK, such as up/down floating animations, upside-down models, or scaling.
+- Added option for receiving shadows.
+This includes self-shadowing.
+This doesn't always look good, so it is off by default.

 Large improvements to the outline shader:
 - Added an "outer only" outline mode.
 In this mode, outlines will not be rendered over the model, only on the outer edges.
 Good for avoiding artifacts and for stylistic effect.